-Those affected by the NIS need to have in place by 9 May 2018 for sufficient and adequate security measures, processes and documented procedures to ensure continuity of service and the ability to identify and deal expeditiously with any 'cyber incident' such as hacking, ransomware, denial of service attacks and 'disasters' such as data centre power outages, floods or lightning strikes.
+Those affected by the NIS need to have sufficient and adequate security measures, processes and documented procedures to demonstrate to their particular Competent Authority regulator that they are - and remain at all times - in the best position to ensure continuity of service and have the ability to identify and deal expeditiously with any ‘cyber incident’, such as hacking, ransomware, denial of service attacks and physical problems such as data centre power outages, floods or lightning strikes.

-The NIS is far from being limited to personal data: Being GDPR compliant is most unlikely to make an affected organisation NIS compliant.
-Non-compliance, even if there were no 'cyber incident', could lead to severe fines in line with GDPR penalties.
-There will be mandatory reporting requirements which you need to follow.
+The NIS is not limited to personal data: Being GDPR compliant is in itself most unlikely to ensure NIS compliance!
+Non-compliance, even if there were no ‘cyber incident’, could lead to severe fines in line with GDPR.
+There are also mandatory reporting requirements.

 What You Will Learn

 This course will cover the following:

 - An account of the underlying Network and Information Systems Directive